Aslan11/crypto-trading-agents/README.md

 `SubscribeCEXStream` automatically restarts itself via Temporal's *continue as new* mechanism after a configurable number of cycles to prevent unbounded workflow history growth.
 The default interval is one hour (3600 cycles) and can be changed by setting the `STREAM_CONTINUE_EVERY` environment variable.
+The workflow also checks its current history length and continues early when it exceeds `STREAM_HISTORY_LIMIT` (defaults to 9000 events).
-`ComputeFeatureVector` behaves the same way using the `VECTOR_CONTINUE_EVERY` environment variable.
+`ComputeFeatureVector` behaves the same way using the `VECTOR_CONTINUE_EVERY` and `VECTOR_HISTORY_LIMIT` environment variables.

 ## Development Workflow
 - Create a new tool under `tools/` and register it with the MCP server.